idibidiart/graffalo/README.md

 ## Client State

-The Apollo GraphQL client, which we've chosen to use in this architecture, persists query results in a local cache (for the purpose of composing and/or deriving app state in the client for Optimistic and Offline-First UI implementations) To get around this complexity, we use forceFetch to bypass cache and GraphQl Subscriptions to update fetched, dynamic data.
+The Apollo GraphQL client, which we've chosen to use in this architecture, persists query results in a local cache (for the purpose of composing and/or deriving app state in the client for Optimistic and Offline-First UI implementations) To get around this complexity, we use forceFetch to bypass cache and use GraphQL Subscriptions to update curremtly rendered dynamic data.

 After loading the data, instead of having to fetch app state from the server continuously to keep transient client state in sync, which does not scale, Feathers realtime events save the day by telling us only when there has been a change to the data.
 This means that each route on the client has to listen to those events that relate to it so it can update its data, and when the route comes up again we would fetch again from the server.